 How to Remain Current With Payroll Compliance Laws

 According to the National Small Business Association (NSBA), the top two burdens on small businesses are income and payroll taxes.
-These administrative and financial-related burdens can be so time-consuming and complex due to their evolving nature.
+These administrative and financial-related burdens can be time-consuming and complex due to their evolving nature.
 Because of this, small business owners often find themselves spending an excessive amount of time completing them.

 If you have chosen not to employ a payroll service to assist you with these regulatory responsibilities, then you’ll need to learn how to do payroll yourself.
 Plus, you’ll have to stay on top of payroll laws that change frequently.

 We recommend that you take the following actions on an annual basis:

 - Hire an auditor to review your payroll records, processes, and procedures.
-You can also conduct your own payroll audit.
+You can also conduct your own payroll audit and should regularly do payroll reconciliation.

 - Sign up for the e-newsletter from the Small Business Administration (SBA).

 - Visit the Department of Labor (DOL) website, which offers useful, easy-to-find payroll regulatory information on the FLSA and other payroll-related laws.

 - Although you will need to maintain an annual membership, check the Society of Human Resource Management (SHRM), which retains a wealth of knowledge regarding payroll compliance laws, including details of the FLSA.
 An annual SHRM membership costs $219.

 - See the American Payroll Association (APA), which provides solid resources listed that no small business owner should be without.
 For example, we like the Compliance Calendar, which outlines critical payroll filing dates that are challenging to find anywhere else.
 It is a great tool that can help your team stay on top of the many evolving tax filing rules and their dates throughout the year.

 Agencies That Regulate Payroll Laws: IRS & DOL

 The institutions that govern payroll law nationwide, the Internal Revenue Service (IRS) and Department Of Labor (DOL), are what we look to as payroll laws evolve.
 The IRS is responsible, in large part, for the taxation portion of payroll compliance.
 Meanwhile, the DOL manages aspects that differ from state to state, but more specifically, how the Fair Labor Standards Act (FLSA) impacts payroll processing.